Seashells-Kids-Montessori-Math-Activities

 SEASHELLS Kids SUMMER Activities~ invitation to explore up-close.

 Nothing spurs more curiously in a child than a sight of a little intricate shell or a hermit crab picking from its shelter or tiny granular of sand mixed with smooth polished pebbles.
-(Buy our Microscope here.)
+(Buy Microscope here.)

 “There must be [a] provision for the child to have contact with nature; to understand and appreciate the order, the harmony, and the beauty in nature.”